gabrie-allaigre/ngx-easy-i18n-js/README.md

-# ngx-easy-i18n
+# ngx-easy-i18n-js

-Pure version angular for internalization (i18n).
+**Pure version angular for internalization (i18n).**

 Translations are static.
-If you change language you must refresh the page
+If you change language you must refresh the page or use bootstrap extension.

 > Use EasyI18 Js library https://github.com/gabrie-allaigre/easy-i18n-js